netdata/netdata/exporting/TIMESCALE.md

 > their IT metrics and time-series data.
 So far, the tool has been in production at LAIKA for over a year and helps them
 > with their use case of time-based logging, where they record over 8 million metrics an hour for netdata content alone.

-By archiving Netdata metrics to a backend like TimescaleDB, LAIKA can consolidate metrics data from distributed machines efficiently.
+By archiving Netdata metrics to a database like TimescaleDB, LAIKA can consolidate metrics data from distributed machines efficiently.
 Mahlon can then correlate Netdata metrics with other sources directly in TimescaleDB.

 And, because LAIKA will soon be storing years worth of Netdata metrics data in TimescaleDB, they can analyze long-term metrics as their films move from concept to final cut.